giraud/reasonml-idea-plugin/README.md

 # reasonml-idea-plugin
 ReasonML language plugin for idea

-(!)
-This is a work in progress.
-Don't use it !!
+## Status

+:exclamation: This is a **work in progress**, the language has very basic - and partially implemented - functionalities.

 ## Features